bob-erdman/developer-dot/certcapture/cert-demo.md

                 </div>
             </form>
             <h3>Step 2: Get your token</h3>
-            <p>Use your ecommerce credentials to generate a valid token.
+            <p>Use your eCommerce credentials to generate a valid token.
 If you already have a valid token, just paste it in the script box and you can move on to Step 3.</p>
             <form>
                 <div class="form-group row">
                     <label for="api-url" class="col-sm-3 col-form-label">URL</label>